-- ► The amenity zone should be located along the length of the pathway, outside the pathway's clear zone. - ► The amenity zone should accommodate pathway elements such as lights, signs, furnishings, drinking fountains, trees, plantings and so forth. - Where amenities such as benches, maps or drinking fountains require users to stop, the area should be paved and treated in accordance with Section 15, Placemaking and Public Spaces. - ▶ Park benches should have a sufficient setback (600 mm) on a paved apron to prevent outstretched legs from being hit by cyclists.
+- ► The amenity zone should be located along the length of the pathway, outside the pathway's clear zone. - ► The amenity zone should accommodate pathway elements such as lights, signs, furnishings, drinking fountains, trees, plantings and so forth. - ▶ Where amenities such as benches, maps or drinking fountains require users to stop, the area should be paved and treated in accordance with Section 15.1, Placemaking and Public Spaces. - ▶ Park benches should have a sufficient setback (600 mm) on a paved apron to prevent outstretched legs from being hit by cyclists.

-7.4 Planting Zone
+Planting Zone

-- ► Where the pathway is located within a lawn or meadow landscape, a typical 1-m mown edge should be provided. - The mow zone should be planted with low-growing and/or ground cover plant species. - The mow zone can be replaced by a planting offset and mulched shoulder, where planting beds are located immediately adjacent to pathway edges. - ► In areas where shrub beds or ornamental plantings are immediately adjacent to the pathway: - Shrubs should be planted at minimum of half the distance of their mature diameter away from the pathway edge to prevent them from growing into the travel lane.
+- Where the pathway is located within a lawn or meadow landscape, a typical 300-mm mown edge should be provided. - The mow zone should be planted with low-growing and/or ground cover plant species. - The mow zone can be replaced by a planting offset and mulched shoulder, where planting beds are located immediately adjacent to pathway edges.